 Transparency with regards to available information on these strikes, however, suffered in 2017.
 The US military has released very few details about US strikes against AQAP in Yemen this year.
-Of the more than 114 strikes against AQAP in Yemen, CENTCOM has only provided details on four, all of which involved high value targets.
+Of the 125 strikes against AQAP in Yemen, CENTCOM has only provided details on seven, all of which involved high value targets.
 Some of the airstrikes may have been close air support to a Yemeni and coalition offensive to clear Shabwah from AQAP during the summer of 2017, which US Special Forces supported.

 Even in jurisdictions with more robust reporting, the Trump administration has continued to use Obama-era terms to conceal direct combat operations.
 Throughout 2017, AFRICOM reported a number of “self-defense strikes” against Shabaab in Somalia, a euphemism for close air support for offensive operations.
 American air power often facilitates offensive raids against Shabaab positions and training camps deep within territory controlled by the group.